 The Deep analysis tab allows you to submit the file for deep analysis, to uncover more details about the file's behavior, as well as the effect it is having within your organizations.
 After you submit the file, the deep analysis report will appear in this tab once results are available.
 If deep analysis did not find anything, the report will be empty and the results space will remain blank.

 The File names tab lists all names the file has been observed to use, within your organizations.

-- View and organize the Microsoft Defender Advanced Threat Protection Alerts queue
+- View and organize the Microsoft Defender for Endpoint queue

-- Investigate devices in the Microsoft Defender ATP Devices list
+- Investigate devices in the Microsoft Defender for Endpoint Devices list

-- Investigate an IP address associated with a Microsoft Defender ATP alert
+- Investigate an IP address associated with a Microsoft Defender for Endpoint alert

-- Investigate a domain associated with a Microsoft Defender ATP alert
+- Investigate a domain associated with a Microsoft Defender for Endpoint alert

-- Investigate a user account in Microsoft Defender ATP
+- Investigate a user account in Microsoft Defender for Endpoint

 - Take response actions on a file